 They will both be big, but it’d still very early and it’s unclear exactly how these technologies will be applied to specific areas or problems and where they will have the strongest impact.

 Right now, I worry we are talking about these terms as “hammers” and trying to make everything look like a nail.

-I still think Twitter could be a 1B+ user product.
+I still think could be a 1B+ user product.
 Billions of people every day wonder “what’s happening?” and look to news from some sources to find out.
-For me and many active Twitter users, Twitter is by far the best product for that question.
-I think the real challenge is getting people to a Twitter feed that they care about and feels tuned to them.
+For me and many active users, is by far the best product for that question.
+I think the real challenge is getting people to a feed that they about and feel tuned to them.

 What are some smart examples of distribution baked into product itself?
 Specifically in enterprise market.

 I spend my career investing and building consumer products so can only speak to distribution through the lens of consumer companies.
 I always hear consumer founders talk about making their product go “viral” to grow their user base, and there are many types of virality and distribution strategies that make that works